 I had all the freedom I could wish for, but something in my head was putting up barriers.

 I learnt about my fear of heights

 From the balcony…

-We started with a “small” cliff.
-The hardest part was the start.
-The first steps along the cliff as you put your body in the most unnatural position felt wrong.
-I was terrified but managed to convince myself I would not risk too much if I fell.
-I was attached and secured by professionals.
+We started with a “small” cliff, and the hardest part was the start.
+The first steps along the cliff in such an unnatural position felt wrong, and I was terrified.
+However, I convinced myself that I would not risk too much if I fell as I was attached and secured by professionals, and we were only a few metres above the ground.
 It was mentally exhausting, but I did it.

 …To bungee jumping…